msteveb/tmake/README.md

 	uses -nocache for performance reasons since install targets are never used as dependencies.

--fatal
-	If the target fails to build, exit immediately (like tmake -q) rather than building other, non-dependent targets.

 -inputs args
 	List of files/targets which are used by the -do command to create the target.
 	These targets are available to the -do command as $inputs